jmcamachor1/ADMGroup5/README.md

 **Note:**

-**3 .ypynb files** due to differences in the operating system and capacity of the computers of the members of the group, it was not possible to merge the all the tasks together.
+**3 .ipynb files** due to differences in the operating system and capacity of the computers of the members of the group, it was not possible to merge the all the tasks together.
+The core question 2 is uploaded in the file CRQ_(2).ipynb and the research question 5 is uploaded as RQ_5.ipynb.
+The other tasks are in the file REPORT notebook.

 **Screenshots**.
 Due to other technical issues, the CRQ2.ypynb did not display the choroplet maps.
 That is why two screenshots of the maps are uploaded.